gabriel-pinheiro/datapacks/datapacks/warp_portals/README.md

 ### Forging the Portal Wand

 To create a Warp Portal, you need to forge a Portal Wand.
-To do so, you need to drop a **Nether Star** and an **Ender Pearl** in a **Crying Obsidian** block.
+To do so, you need to drop an **Ender Pearl** in a **Crying Obsidian** block.
 They will turn into a portal and **and the Crying Obsidian will be the destination of the portal** created by the wand.

 https://github.com/gabriel-pinheiro/datapacks/assets/56726395/8cdc0078-d18e-4355-b4a9-e8f3183f70e8